Are NHS Cuts Forcing Brits to go Overseas for Cataract Treatment?

 * Stats for this question were based on a sample size of 47 responses2

-Figures from 2015 Medical Travel Trends UK.
+Figures from 2015 Medical Travel Trends UK (data is no longer available online).

 For free legal advice call our Medical Negligence Solicitors